 K/W/L Charts and Concept Mapping:

 Most teachers are familiar with these related techniques, in which students brainstorm what they know, or think they know, about a topic before studying it.
-We have a re-usable K/W/L chart, and have suggested using it on topics including AIDS and the midterm elections.
+We have a

 List/Group/Label:

 One of our favorite pre-reading exercises, this activity, which might seem to be simply about vocabulary-building, is actually a powerful way to help students prepare to read a difficult text by sorting and categorizing some of the information they will find there before they begin.
-Here are directions, but reading how the technique works with articles on everything from the debt crisis in Greece to Edgar Allan Poe and the Large Hadron Collider can help show how flexible it is.

 Graphic Organizers:

-In our popular series, “Great Ways to Teach Any Day’s Times,” we have several kinds of graphic organizer that students can fill out alone, in pairs or in small groups as they read.
+“Great Ways to Teach Any Day’s Times,” we have several kinds of graphic organizer that students can fill out alone, in pairs or in small groups as they read.
 They can also. of course, complete them after they have finished.
 These include:

 Text Annotation:

-A common reading strategy, we detail many ways to annotate in this lesson,“Briefly Noted: Practicing Useful Annotation Strategies.”
+A common reading strategy, we detail many ways to annotate in

-A related strategy, used in this lesson, is an annotation system known as the “Traffic Light,” in which students color code text red, yellow and green to evaluate what they’re reading in some way.
+this lesson, is an annotation system known as the “Traffic Light,” in which students color code text red, yellow and green to evaluate what they’re reading in some way.

 Text Cues and Text Types:

-Make students aware of common “signal words” and their text structures.“Nonfiction Matters,”, a well-known text by Stephanie Harvey, lists many of these in an appendix, including words that signal writing about cause and effect, comparison and contrast, sequence, and problem/solution.
+lists many of these in an appendix, including words that signal writing about cause and effect, comparison and contrast, sequence, and problem/solution.

 Once students are aware of common journalistic text structures like these, challenge them to find as many examples in one day’s paper as they can.